 Not only has Google trends revealed that global searches for the keyphrase ‘TikTok fashion’ are up by 195% since January 2020, but TikTok has begun to inspire purchases.
 It only takes a few scrolls on TikTok and the internet to bear witness to the ‘TikTok made me buy it’ headlines and comments.

-This is why, in 2021, fashion brands are navigating to the platform to get even a small chunk of it.
-At Fanbytes, we wanted to remain at the forefront of this so are now widely recognised for implementing blockbuster Gen Z influencer activations for prominent fashion brands on social media such as Vestiaire Collective, Boohoo & River Island.
+This is why, in 2023, fashion brands are navigating to the platform to get even a small chunk of it.
+At Fanbytes by Brainlabs, we wanted to remain at the forefront of this so are now widely recognized for implementing blockbuster Gen Z influencer activations for prominent fashion brands on social media such as Vestiaire Collective, Boohoo & River Island.

 Through our experience working with fashion brands, we have discovered some of the best hacks for disrupting the TikTok space.
 This article connects fashion brands with these valuable expert insights that we’ve collected from our experience running 200+ successful Gen Z campaigns and from our time studying user behaviour amongst fashion content on social media.